 The most cost-efficient model available

-We also recognize that cost efficiency is becoming increasingly important for developers deploying AI agents in production.
-We therefore benchmarked Lumen Outpost against frontier peers not just on capability, but on cost per successful task.
+We also recognise that cost efficiency is becoming increasingly important for developers deploying AI agents in production.
+We therefore benchmarked Lumen Outpost against frontier peers not only on capabilities but also on cost per successful task.

 To do this, we evaluated average input, cached input, and output token usage per task, retail token pricing, and overall task success rates across the benchmark suite.